February 19, 2021 6 min read

 Federal hemp laws are secure, but every state has a different idea about how hemp (and subsequently its cannabinoids) should be regulated.
-A new, mildly-psychoactive cannabinoid is gaining traction in the Midwest, but is Delta-8-THC legal in Indiana?
+Is Delta-8-THC legal in Indiana?

-Luckily, Indiana hemp laws define hemp similarly to the federal definition laid out in the 2018 Farm Bill.
-The state has also made a clear separation between marijuana and hemp products in their Controlled Substances Act.
+Luckily, yes Delta-8 is legal in Indiana.
+The state has made a clear separation between marijuana and hemp products in their Controlled Substances Act.

 Here’s the gist of Indiana’s Delta-8 laws: